Seanj15/Seanj15.github.io/ABM.md

 Figure 1: A simple ABM - produced from the practical sessions in GEOG5990M - Programming for GIS: Core Skills.

 ### Enhancements to the model
+In order to enhance the ABM, the following developments have been made:
+- The agents now wander around the full environment (300 x 300 grid);
+- There is now a boundary condition to stop the agents wandering off the edge of the environment.
+- The agents will share food with other sheep nearby.
+- The agents will sick up their food store in a location if they have eaten more than 100 units.
+- The model introduces a second class, whereby predators will move randomly around the environment.
+- The predators will remove (eat) sheep from the environment, if sheep are within a certain distance of the predator.
+- It is now possible to adjust the number of sheep and the number of predators, using the scale bars in the GUI.

+### Running the model
+To run the model:
+- Open up Spyder (Anaconda).
+- Make sure your Graphics backend is set to "*Tkinter*".
+If not, select "*Tools*", then "*Preferences*".
+Scroll down on the menu bar (left-hand side) and select "*IPython console*".
+Select "*Graphics*" from the top, and then select "*Tkinter*" from the Backend drop down.
+- You may then have to restart Spyder.
+- Once you've done this , click on "*Run File*" (large green arrow).
+- Two windows will appear.
+One entitled "*Figure 1*" (ignore this) and another entitled "*Model*" (the GUI).
+- Open up the "*Model*" window and choose the number of sheep and predators you want in the ABM.
+- Then select "*Start the ABM*" to run the model.
+- If you want to stop the model, select "*Quit*" and close both windows.

+### Link to the model
+The model can be found in this [repository](https://github.com/Seanj15/FinalAGM).
+Here you will find three files:
+- **model.8.py** = a file than contains the core of the code.
+- **agentframework.py** = a file that initialises the agents in a random location, and moves them.
+- **in.txt** = a file containing raster data which is used as the agents environment.